talicopanda/social-media-influence-analysis/README.md

 - users: array of all users objects in a community

 It contains and is defined by a list of users.
-Functionality includes processing all tweets from the community from the `raw_tweets` database to the `processed_influence_tweets`.

 ## Content Market